aptos-labs/aptos-core/developer-docs-site/docs/sdks/aptos-sdk-overview.md

 ### Token Client

-The Token Client provides methods for the creation, and querying of the NFT collections and tokens.
+The class [TokenClient](https://aptos-labs.github.io/ts-sdk-doc/classes/TokenClient.html) provides methods for creating and querying the NFT collections and tokens.

 ## Validation for Transaction Builder and BCS

-Signing and submitting the BCS transactions is the core functionality of Aptos SDKs.
 The Transaction Builder and the BCS are used to assemble and serialize the transaction payloads for signing and submission.

 Given that different programming languages have different primitive type constraints (e.g., byte length, value range, etc.) and various composite types support (e.g., enum, struct, class, etc.), the code for data serialization is hard to validate.

-The Aptos SDK provides two levels of validation for Transaction Builder and BCS.
+The Aptos SDK validates the Transaction Builder and BCS in two ways:

 1. First, with the unit tests and end-to-end (e2e) tests.